Huckcity/milestone-project-five/README.md

 12. You shoud now be able to run the project with `python manage.py runserver`

-To continue deployment on to Heroku, follow these steps:
+### To continue deployment on to Heroku, follow these steps:

-Git init, add heroku app as remote
+Firstly, create a new app in Heroku.
+I completed this step through the website, but you can also do this via the command line with `heroku create`

+Initialise a git repository in your local directory, add

 ![alt text](https://i.gyazo.com/1b47ec221a5c2c364ebe3de0c5f61e6b.png)

+Then:

-then git commit -m "Initial commit" git push heroku master
+`git commit -m "Initial commit"`

-set secret key and disable_collectstatic
+`git push heroku master`

+Next, we must set SECRET_KEY and disble collectstatic with environment variables:

 ![alt text](https://i.gyazo.com/1199df45687bf466ba3d6a4e1dbcf9fc.png)

-Update allowed hosts and set DEBUG = False
+At this point, the site is deployed but will not display until we update allowed hosts, and we should now set DEBUG = False in settings.py

-create super user on heroku
+Lastly, we need to create super user in order to log in to the app

 ![alt text](https://i.gyazo.com/d91d262c26bda83f6b527501ab8b1e7e.png)